 |ENGL499||English Internship 3 credits|

 Students who qualify for an English internship actively participate in an individualized field experience relevant to the English major.
 A proposal is made by a student on an Internship Program Learning Contract, which requires the approval of the student’s faculty advisor and the site supervisor.
 The student’s goals and outcomes are assessed by both the site supervisor and the student’s advisor, for a letter grade.
-Prerequisite: Only juniors and seniors majoring in English and in good standing are eligible for the internship.
+Prerequisite: Only juniors and seniors majoring in English and in good standing are eligible for the internship, by permission only.